yanncharlou/QuickOrderForSmileES/README.md

 # QuickOrderForSmileES
-Quick and dirty module to allow Amasty Quick Order to work with Smile Elastic Suite
+Quick and dirty module to allow Amasty Quick Order to work with Smile Elastic Suite.